Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/organization-and-management.md

 - Accounting and Tax Services

 ### Current Market Focus
-SkyMirror currently focuses on serving clients primarily in the European market from our Budapest headquarters, with plans for phased expansion:
+Skymirror currently focuses on serving clients primarily in the European market from our Budapest headquarters, with plans for phased expansion:

 #### European Market (Current)
 - **Market Lead:** Software Development Manager - Ismail